This section was written by Leandro Cabo from rhcplivearchive.com

 Recorded at: Unknown, Berlin, Germany (unconfirmed)

 This collaborative effort was released on the various artists compilation “Tempo Technik Teamwork” on October 20, 2004.
 It’s unknown where and when this song was recorded, but the band performed in Berlin, Germany (where Ehlers lives) on August 19, 2003 where he joined them for the outro jam, released as “Tuesday Night in Berlin” on the second “Fortune Faded” single, which also includes his “Californication” remix.
-Taking of all this into account, it’s likely it was all worked on around this timeframe.
+Taking of all this into account, it’s likely it was done around this timeframe.

 ACOUSTIC RENDITIONS OF SHADOWS COLLIDE WITH PEOPLE